-Feeding your dog bread as a treat now and then won’t hurt her, as long as she is also fed a complete and balanced diet and gets plenty of exercise.
-It also won’t help her.
-Bread is essentially a filler food and does not contain any nutrients that are not already supplied by your dog’s food.
+Feeding your dog bread as a treat now and then won’t hurt them, as long as they are also fed a complete and balanced diet and get plenty of exercise.
+It also won’t help your canine.
+Bread is essentially a filler food and does not contain any nutrients not already supplied by your dog’s food.
 As anyone who has ever considered going on a diet knows, bread is full of carbs, which can put your dog on the path to obesity if you are not careful.

 Risks of Feeding Bread to Dogs